RegOrton/una-sdk/Simulator.md

    - Download and install [Visual Studio](https://visualstudio.microsoft.com).
    - In the Installing window, where you choose to install needed packages, go to Workloads -> Desktop & Mobile and here choose **Desktop development with C++**.
    - In Installation Details, **Desktop development with C++** choose MSVC V143 and then click to install.
-3. Install UNA_SDK variables
+3. Install UNA_SDK variable
-   -
-   -
-   -
+   - Start **RunAddVariable.bat**, located: una-sdk\Utilities\Scripts\add-sdk-variable.
+   - Enter 1 to install/update the UNA_SDK variable in Environment Variables.
 ### Start Simulator in TouchGFX Designer
 1. TouchGFX Designer doesn't support Debug mode.
 If you want to debbuging project, use the Visual Studio program.
 1. Open TouhcGFX project.